zingerw1/epl_score_predictor/README.md

 1. **📥 Data Collection**: Downloads historical EPL match data from football-data.co.uk for seasons 2000-01 to 2024-25.

-2. **🧹 Preprocessing**: Cleans the data, selects relevant columns (`HomeTeam`, `AwayTeam`, `FTHG`, `FTAG`), and encodes team names using LabelEncoder.
+2. **🧹 Preprocessing**: Cleans the data, selects relevant columns, encodes team names using LabelEncoder, and adds advanced features like rolling averages, form, strength, and interactions.

-3. **🤖 Model Training**: Trains two Random Forest Regression models:
+3. **🤖 Model Training**: Trains two XGBoost Regression models with Poisson objective:

    - One for predicting **home team goals** (FTHG)
    - One for predicting **away team goals** (FTAG)
-   - Features: Encoded home & away teams, shots on target, corners, fouls, yellow/red cards.
+   - Features: Encoded teams, shots on target, corners, fouls, cards, rolling goals/goals against, form, strength, and interactions.

 4. **🎯 Prediction**: For given home and away teams, encodes them and uses the models to predict goals.